skaiser33/giffles/README.md

 ![wireframe results view](https://i.imgur.com/Ib8n035.jpg)

 ## Major Hurdles
-- Logistics of arranging words from title to generate gifs without "weak" words (ie: the, a, etc) or punctuation.
-After a "focus group", I decided that my original strategy of eliminating "weak" words using the replace method made it much mmore difficult for the player to discern the title using just gifs.
+- The logistics of arranging words from title to generate gifs without "weak" words (ie: the, a, etc) or punctuation.
+After a "focus group", I decided that my original strategy of simply eliminating "weak" words using the replace method made it too difficult for the player to discern the title using just gifs.
 I ended up restructuring the functionality to a large degree using the split method followed by tests for equality of "weak" words / punctuation using replace.
 - Responsive styling depending on number of gifs
 - Creating arrays from lists...had surprising difficulty creating CSV files in the proper format with comma separated values (it's in the name!) and quotes around strings
 - Using global variables across multiple js files.
 Since this didn't impact functionality beyond a possible impact on speed, I decided to relegate this to a future goal and focus on other functionality goals.